deckhouse/deckhouse/docs/documentation/pages/SECURITY_SOFTWARE_SETUP.md

 kesl-control --set-settings 13 --add-exclusion /var/log/pods
 ```

-Note: You might receive a notification that some directories does not exist, but the rule will be added - this is normal.
+_Note:_ when adding, a notification may be shown that some directories do not exist.
+The rule will still be added (this is expected behavior).

-### Task 14 "Web Threat Protection”
+### Task 14.
+Web Threat Protection

-Recommended to disable, but if there is a need to enable the task, configure it independently to avoid affecting Deckhouse performance.
+We recommended disabling it.
+If you need to enable the task for some reason, configure it independently to avoid affecting Deckhouse performance.

-If the task is enabled and negatively impacts Deckhouse, disable it by executing the command:
+If the task is enabled and its negative impact on Deckhouse is detected, disable the task by executing the command below:

 ```shell
 kesl-control --stop-task 14
 ```

-### Task 17 "Network Threat Protection”
+### Task 17.
+Network Threat Protection

-Recommended to disable, but if there is a need to enable the task, configure it independently to avoid affecting Deckhouse performance.
+We recommended disabling it.
+If you need to enable the task for some reason, configure it independently to avoid affecting Deckhouse performance.

-If the task is enabled and negatively impacts Deckhouse, disable it by executing the command:
+If the task is enabled and its negative impact on Deckhouse is detected, disable the task by executing the command below:

 ```shell
 kesl-control --stop-task 17
 ```

-### Task 20 "Behavior Detection”
+### Task 20.
+Behavior Detection

-With default settings, it does not negatively impact Deckhouse performance.
-If there is a need to enable the task, configure it independently to avoid affecting Deckhouse performance.
+With default settings, this task has no negative impact on Deckhouse performance.
+If you need to enable the task for some reason, configure it independently to avoid affecting Deckhouse performance.

-If the task is enabled and negatively impacts Deckhouse, disable it by executing the command:
+If the task is enabled and its negative impact on Deckhouse is detected, disable the task by executing the command below:

 ```shell
 kesl-control --stop-task 20
 ```

-### Task 21 "Application Control”
+### Task 21.
+Application Control

-With default settings, it does not negatively impact Deckhouse performance.
-If there is a need to enable the task, configure it independently to avoid affecting Deckhouse performance.
+With default settings, this task has no negative impact on Deckhouse performance.
+If you need to enable the task for some reason, configure it independently to avoid affecting Deckhouse performance.

-If the task is enabled and negatively impacts Deckhouse, disable it by executing the command:
+If the task is enabled and its negative impact on Deckhouse is detected, disable the task by executing the command below:

 ```shell
 kesl-control --stop-task 21
 ```

-### Task 22 "Web Control”
+### Task 22.
+Web Control

-Recommended to disable, but if there is a need to enable the task, configure it independently to avoid affecting Deckhouse performance.
+We recommended disabling it.
+If you need to enable the task for some reason, configure it independently to avoid affecting Deckhouse performance.

-If the task is enabled and negatively impacts Deckhouse, disable it by executing the command:
+If the task is enabled and its negative impact on Deckhouse is detected, disable the task by executing the command below:

 ```shell
 kesl-control --stop-task 22